postmanlabs/labs-docs/v6/postman/design_and_develop_apis/view_and_analyze_api_reports.md

 In the above screen, select **Overview** to display organization-level metrics.
 It provides a statistical overview of the number of new and active APIs, team-size, and active and empty workspaces within a team.
 Click the corresponding section in the above screen for a detailed overview.

-### Understanding team-level metrics
+### Understanding team-level reports

 Visibility into some of your most important team-level metrics helps you and your teams monitor the API usage over time and make necessary changes depending on the usage of APIs and addition and deletion of the APIs.
 Using the organization-level metrics dashboard, you can track changes in the APIs and take appropriate action.

-It presents you the below metrics:
+It presents you the below reports:

 * [Total number of APIs](#total-number-of-apis)
 * [New APIs](#new-apis)